-At the time of publishing the SEF the Commission was not able establish if non-cooperating Chinese producers and exporters of plate steel were 'integrated producers' and/or 'non-integrated producers'.
+The Commission was not able establish if non-cooperating Chinese producers and exporters of plate steel were 'integrated producers' and/or 'non-integrated producers'.
 The integrated producers manufacture HRC using coking coal and/or coke as one of the raw materials, while the non-integrated producers purchase HRC and/or steel slab to produce those goods.